killerchip/token-query/README.md

 ```
 const manualRefresh = async () => {
     try {
-        await mockQuery.refresh(true)
+        await exampleQuery.refresh(true)
     } catch (error) {
         //do something with error
     }
 }
 ```

 `refresh` function will take `throwOnError` optional parameter.
-If true, it will throw on refresh failure.
-By default it will supress the error (used in background refreshing).
+If `true`, it will throw any error that occured during refresh process.
+By default it will supress the error.

 ## getToken

 This is core function of `token-query`.
-You should use this function from your client functions that need to inject the authentication token in their requests.
+Your network clients should use this to get and use the current authentication token.

 example:

 ```
 const fetchUserProfile = async () => {
-    const token = await mockQuery.getToken();
+    const token = await exampleQuery.getToken();
     // here inject the token and send the actual request
 }
 ```

-`getToken` will return immediately the stored token if it has not expired.
-If you want to force it to refresh the token even it if has not expired, then you can pass the `true` as parameter to force it refresh a token before returning it.
+`getToken` will return immediately the stored token if it valid.
+If you want to force it to refresh the token even it if has not expired, then you can pass `true` as parameter to force it refresh a token before returning it.

 ```
 const getToken = async (force = false) => {/*...*/}
 ```

-In particular `getToken` function will behave as follows:
+`getToken` async function acts as follows:

-- If there is no token, it will return undefined
+- If there is no token, it will return the `undefined` value.
-- If the refresh token expired then it will throw the `refreshExpiredError` (provided during configuration setup)
+- If the refresh token expired then it will throw the `refreshExpiredError` (see setup)
-- If the token itself has expired or `force` parameter is passed, then it will attempt to refresh token and then it will return the new token.
-If the process fails, it will throw error of the failed attempt.
+- If the token itself has expired or `force` parameter is passed, then it will launch refresh and return the new one.
+- If the above refresh operation fails, it will throw the error that occured.
 - If the token has not expired and it is not `force`ed, it will return immediately the stored token.
-But if a `shouldRefreshOnBackground` condition is setup and the condition is met, it will launch a background refresh.
+- If a `shouldRefreshOnBackground` condition is setup and met, it will launch a background refresh operation.
+- Refresh error on background operations are supressed.

-Note that background refresh supress any errors, and do not throw.
-Also if multiple client request a token `concurrently` and a token refresh is in progress, only one refresh operation is launched towards the server, and all clients will be served the same new token once fetched.
+- In case multiple clients request for a token while it is refreshing, only one request is lauched towards authentication server.
+Once resolved, all client requests receive the same token.

 ## Example

-You can find an implementation example project under `src/example` on how to use `token-query`.
+You can find the source code of an example project under `src/example`.

-This whole project is a react project demonstrating the use of `token-query`.
-You just have to:
+To run test the example as follows:

-1. Clone the project locally
+1. Clone this project locally
 1. `yarn install`
 1. `yarn start`